jazzband/django-nose/README.rst

 the flag off the next time you run tests.
 This will cue the test runner to reinitialize the test database.

+Also, REUSE_DB is not compatible with TransactionTestCases that leave junk in the DB, so be sure to make your TransactionTestCases hygienic (see below) if you want to use it.

 Enabling Fast Fixtures
 ----------------------